Important Dates/InformationNHS Monthly Meeting Dates for 2019-2020

-April 24th @ 4:00pm - Location TBDFall Meeting MinutesApplication Materials for Seniors!Fall 2018 NHS Application Packet(please print these out and provide to your teachers, coach/club sponsor/employer, and volunteer coordinator ASAP - directions for how they will submit their evalutation are on each form)Fall 2018 Student Information and Essay(every student applicant must complete this form and upload an essay here)Fall 2018 Recommendation Form(teachers, coaches, sponsors, employers, and volunteer coordinators, etc. must click here to fill out a recommendation form)Information for Graduating Seniors!Sponsor: Mrs. TurngrenLTurngren@barrington220.org
+April 22nd @ 3:45pm - Four Pillar Thriller - BHS Cafeteria (Optional Participation)Fall Meeting MinutesApplication Materials for Juniors!Invitations to apply will be sent out through Infinite Campus this year!
+Please look for those in IC mailboxes before spring break!(please print these out and provide to your teachers, coach/club sponsor/employer, and volunteer coordinator ASAP - directions for how they will submit their evaluation are on each form)(every student applicant must complete this form and upload an essay here)(teachers, coaches, sponsors, employers, and volunteer coordinators, etc. must click here to fill out a recommendation form)Information for Graduating Seniors!Sponsor: Mrs. Turngren

 Make Sure Your Service Hours Count!!